SoujanyaPonnapalli/ScalingBlockchains/README.md

 ## Repository Contents ##

 The efforts towards scaling blockchains are placed along three axes.
-- Papers proposing new architectures for Blockchains are summarized in the Architecture directory.
+- *Architecture*: New architectures for scalable Blockchains.
-- Papers proposing efficient and scalable alternatives to Nakamoto consensus are summarized under the Consensus directory.
+- *Consensus*: Efficient and scalable alternatives to Nakamoto consensus.
-- Finally, papers proposing general ideas towards scaling Blockchains are summarized in the General directory.
+- *General*: Finally, papers proposing general ideas and alternatives towards scaling Blockchains.

 Here's the list of papers that are summarized: